-This course provides an overview of cost-benefit analysis (CBA).
+This course provides an introductory overview of cost-benefit analysis (CBA).
 The course begins by revisiting the foundations of CBA before moving to topics of interest to practitioners, including non-market valuation, discounting, distributional analysis, regulation and summary measures.
 Attendees will benefit from insights from the literature accompanied by case studies to illustrate key concepts.
 Drawing on their experience, Catherine and Ken will also provide insights into how CBA plays into decision making in the UK government.

 This course is suitable for: